 To qualify for a whistleblower award, one must possess original source (inside knowledge) of a fraud involving a government funded program.
 Think you qualify?
 Give us a call today.
 Our goal is to obtain the maximum whistleblower awards possible for our clients.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, visit our Pharmaceutical Fraud / FDA Whistleblower page.
+Ready to see if you qualify for a reward?contact attorney Brian Mahany online, at or by telephone at (414) 704-6731 (direct).
 All inquiries are kept in strict confidence.
-We are not affiliated with any drug companies and only represent whistleblowers, never defendants, in false claims act cases.
+We only represent whistleblowers, never defendants, in false claims act cases.

-Mahany & Ertl – America’s Medicare Fraud Lawyers and proud supporter of the the Pharmaceutical Integrity Coalition.
+Mahany Law – America’s Medicare Fraud Lawyers and proud supporter of the the Pharmaceutical Integrity Coalition.